TrungHieuN/MyAR/README.md

 - Google Playstore: Google Play Services for AR is required for installation.

 ### License
-Copyright (c) 2020, TrungHieuN All rights reserved.
+Copyright (c) 2020, Trung Hieu Nguyen.
+All rights reserved.